Clorith/wp-slug-update/README.md

 This snippet is provided AS  IS, no responsibility is taken for any mishaps to your site by the use of this code.

-Remember to always back up your database before runnign custom code against it.
+Remember to always back up your database before running custom code against it.